If you’re looking for a new career, there are numerous reasons why you should become a gas engineer.

 Working Hours, Salary, and Job Opportunities

-In terms of job opportunities, the domestic side of the profession is mostly concerned with installation and maintenance.
+In terms of job opportunities, the profession’s domestic side is mostly concerned with installation and maintenance.
 However, you could find yourself undertaking further training as a network engineer.
 In this case, you would also be responsible for installing pipelines for domestic supply.
-In terms of salary, you could be looking at an average of around £33,240.
-Salary is dependant on your level of experience and location.

 Other Things To Think About

-Until you are established, you will probably be contracting with a company.
-You will still have the variety of working in several different locations over the course of your working day.
+Until you establish yourself in the industry, you will probably be contracting with a company.
+You will still have the variety of working in several different locations over your working day.

 If you work best on your own, becoming a gas engineer is ideal, as even the most difficult of domestic customers isn’t going to impact on your working life for more than a few hours!
 You might also have concerns about whether you’ve got what it takes; however, transferable skills and knowledge can come from even the most seemingly unconnected places.

-For example, if you’re used to working in a disciplined and organised way, adapting to new situations and places quickly, and you’re good at acquiring and retaining new information, you’re well on the way to having what you need to make a good start on a training course.
+For example, suppose you’re used to working in a disciplined and organised way, adapting to new situations and places quickly, and being good at acquiring and retaining information.
+In that case, you’re well on the way to having what you need to make a good start on a training course.